Documentation

 List ledgers in a workspace.ledger(ledger: LedgerMatchInput)

-Get a ledger.ledgerAccount(ledgerAccount: LedgerAccountMatchInput)
+Get a Ledger.ledgerAccount(ledgerAccount: LedgerAccountMatchInput)

-Get a ledger account.ledgerEntry(ledgerEntry: LedgerEntryMatchInput)
+Get a Ledger Account.ledgerEntry(ledgerEntry: LedgerEntryMatchInput)

-Get a ledger entry.ledgerLine(ledgerLine: LedgerLineMatchInput)
+Get a Ledger Entry.ledgerLine(ledgerLine: LedgerLineMatchInput)

-Get a ledger line.order(order: OrderMatchInput)
+Get a Ledger Line.order(order: OrderMatchInput)

 Get an Order.tx(tx: TxMatchInput)